How to change unhelpful thinking styles: Part three

 Next time you notice yourself engaging in this unhelpful thinking style try asking yourself “was this entirely my responsibility?” or “what other factors may have contributed?”.
 You might like to draw a pie chart dividing the responsibility between the various parties/factors involved.

 We hope this information has helped you to recognise and change some of your unhelpful thinking styles.
-And remember, we all get caught up in them from time to time, but if you’d like more help on learning to change your unhelpful thinking styles, check out part one and part two or get in touch by calling 6143 4499 or email via our contact page.
+And remember, we all get caught up in them from time to time, but if you’d like more help on learning to change your unhelpful thinking styles, check out part one and part two or get in touch by calling or emailing us via our contact page.

 Written by Dr Gemma Healey, Clinical Psychology Registrar